muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 {% highlight ruby %}
 var express = require('express')
 var app = express()
+var port = 9000

 app.get('/', (request, response) => {
     response.send("hello World")
 })

-app.listen(3000, () => {
+app.listen(port, () => {
-    console.log(' app listening on port 3000')
+    console.log(`app listening on port ${port}`)
 })
 {% endhighlight %}

 The first 2 lines pull in express (after you install it with npm install express -g) and create a variable to hold the reference.
 The statement "app.get" sets up a route or a way to translate the url into something the server can return to the caller.
 In this case, we simply return "hello world" as a string.
 Express handles all setting of the headers.
 We'll do more with that in a bit.
-The last statement ("app.listen") starts the server and waits on input from localhost port 3000.
+The last statement ("app.listen") starts the server and waits on input from localhost port 9000.
 If you point your server to localhost:3000 you should get "hello world" back.

 At this point we could create complex html pages and serve them by adding more modules to Express.
 But the article goal is to serve a ReactJS app.
 How to do that?